 Although the Government has sought to promote the growth of the non-oil sector, Government revenues remain significantly dependent on oil revenues.
-In 2022, the non-oil sector grew by 6.6% in real terms and 9.6% in nominal terms, as compared to 2021.
-Actual revenue from oil and gas accounted for approximately 66.8% of total public revenues for the eleven months ended 30 November 2023, 68.3% of total public revenues for the year ended 31 December 2022, 68.2% for the year ended 31 December 2021, 59.2% for the year ended 31 December 2020, 72.0% for the year ended 31 December 2019 and 82.4% for the year ended 31 December 2018.
+In 2023, the non-oil sector grew by 5.1% in real terms and 2.2% in nominal terms, as compared to 2022.
+In the nine months ended 31 December 2024, the non-oil sector grew by 3.0% in real terms and 2.5% in nominal terms, as compared to the nine months ended 31 December 2023.
+Actual revenue from oil and gas accounted for approximately 59.5% of total public revenues for 2024, 63.7% for 2023, 68.3% for 2022, 68.2% for 2021 and 59.2% for 2020.

-Between 2014 and 2020, Bahrain's economy was impacted by a low international oil price environment.
-In early March 2020, there was a substantial drop in international oil prices (by approximately U.S.\$11.00 per barrel) following Saudi Arabia's decision to cut export oil prices, as well as Russia and the Organization of the Petroleum Exporting Countries ("OPEC") failing to reach an agreement over proposed oil production cuts, and remained low due to the continuing impact of the COVID-19 pandemic.
-The average price of Brent crude oil in 2020 was U.S.\$41.74 per barrel, which was below the Government's budgeted price of U.S.\$60 per barrel for 2020.
+Between 2014 and 2020, Bahrain's economy was affected by a low international oil price environment.
+In early March 2020, there was a substantial drop in international oil prices (by approximately U.S.\$11.00 per barrel) following Saudi Arabia's decision to cut export oil prices, as well as Russia and the Organisation of the Petroleum Exporting Countries ("OPEC") failing to reach an agreement over proposed oil production cuts, and remained low due to the continuing impact of the COVID-19 pandemic.
+The average price of Brent crude oil in 2020 was U.S.\$41.96 per barrel, which was below the Government's budgeted price of U.S.\$60 per barrel for 2020.
 A continued low oil price environment in 2020 resulted in an increased fiscal deficit for 2020.
-However, in 2021 and 2022, demand for, as well as the price of, crude oil, surged as a result of reduced oil production during the COVID-19 pandemic and the impact of the conflict in Ukraine.
+However, since 2020, oil prices have fluctuated significantly and remain volatile.
+In 2021 and 2022, demand for, as well as the price of, crude oil, surged as a result of reduced oil production during the COVID-19 pandemic and the impact of the conflict in Ukraine.
 On 8 March 2022, the price of Brent crude oil rose to a high of U.S.\$123.48 per barrel, the highest inflation-adjusted price since 2014.
 In 2023, while prices and demand remained higher than in 2020, the average price of Brent crude oil was U.S.\$83 per barrel, as compared to U.S.\$101 per barrel in 2022, reflecting the adjustment of global markets to the new trading dynamics since the launch of the conflict in Ukraine in 2022.
+During the first six months of 2024, the average price of Brent crude oil increased to U.S.\$86.41 per barrel as at 30 June 2024 due to the extension of oil production cuts by the OPEC+ (a coalition of OPEC members, plus other oil-producing countries), before decreasing to U.S.\$74.64 per barrel as at 31 December 2024, due to a decrease in demand.
+During January 2025, prices increased in response to the threat of U.S.-imposed tariffs, but have subsequently declined following the announcement of tariffs by the U.S. administration on 9 April 2025 in light of the potential negative impact on global trade.
+The average price of Brent crude oil as at 31 March 2025 was U.S.\$75.81 per barrel.

-Bahrain's oil price estimate is set at U.S.\$60 per barrel in the FBP for 2023 and 2024 budget.
+Bahrain's oil price estimate is set at U.S.\$60 per barrel in the 2025/2026 budget.
 However, there can be no assurance that oil prices will remain above the Government's budget or break-even amount or that the oil price will not decline again.
 If oil prices decline, Bahrain may not be able to materially increase production levels and offset the resulting revenue decline resulting from such oil price decreases.